waleedabdullah-a/waleedabdullah-a/README.md

 - 👯 I’m looking to collaborate on **Further Projects**

-- 👨‍💻 All of my Graphics projects are available at [https://bit.ly/3Iu1LBe](https://bit.ly/3Iu1LBe)
+- 👨‍💻 All of my Graphics projects are available at [Graphic Projects](https://bit.ly/3Iu1LBe)

 - 💬 Ask me about **python,wordpress etc**